ajs123/KBikeBLE/README.md

 Finding "gear" positions at which the Keiser is right at the edge between gears and recording the resistance readings provided gear calibration.
 Gear vs. resistance is nicely represented by a second order polynomial, even though it's not clear that the Keiser gear numbers are intended to be evenly spaced.
 See https://user-images.githubusercontent.com/68538658/113517760-e75ac880-9579-11eb-968e-854193421594.jpeg for info from Keiser on gear position and power.

 Data were also collected for the Keiser power estimate vs. gear (or resistance) at a constant cadence, and for power vs. cadence at a couple of fixed resistances.
 For an eddy current brake, it should be possible https://link.springer.com/article/10.1007/s00202-017-0636-x to express power as the product of a power vs. speed relationship and a power vs. resistance relationship, and that seems to hold up.
-Power vs. speed, power vs. resistance - fit nicely (r^2 around .98) to second order polynomials (though see the subtle flattening at the highest resistance setting in the above-referenced graph).
+Power vs. speed, power vs. resistance both fit nicely (r^2 around .98) to second order polynomials (though see the subtle flattening at the highest resistance setting in the above-referenced graph).
 With all that said, calibrations in the code were done pretty quickly.

 ## Inspiration and thanks
 https://github.com/Tschucker/ArduinoBLE-Cycle-Power-Service